platformbuilds/mirador-core/docs/unified-query-operations.md

 ## Overview

-This guide provides comprehensive operational procedures for managing the unified query platform in Mirador Core v7.0.0+.
+This guide provides comprehensive operational procedures for managing the unified query platform in Mirador Core.
 It covers monitoring, scaling, troubleshooting, and maintaining high availability of the unified observability system.

 ## Table of Contents